-A few weeks ago I posted about the website Operation Beautiful and suggested you check it out.
+A few weeks ago I posted about the website Operation Beautiful (no longer live/active, sorry) and suggested you check it out.
 I hope you have and enjoyed reading Caitlin’s uplifting posts about how beautiful you are – just the way you are.

 I’ve been doing some thinking (in the shower, of course) about what the nature of my article might be about.
 What I came up with today is to share about the four most important factors I think someone suffering with bulimia can help them to overcome it.
 Here’s what I thought of to start: